shlok-agarwal/shlok-agarwal.github.io/index.md

 I'm **Shlok Agarwal**, Lead Controls Software Engineer at Ghost Robotics, where I specialize in legged locomotion, proprioceptive control, and autonomous robotic systems.
 With over a decade of experience in robotics, I bridge cutting-edge research with real-world deployments across defense, industrial, and exploration applications.

+> "Creating robots that can walk through the world, not just see it."

 ## What I Do

 🦾 **Legged Locomotion** - Developing adaptive gaits and recovery behaviors for quadruped robots